-Under Marovich, the Crusaders have cemented themselves as a top-tier defensive side, as all four of the top defensive seasons in program history have come during his tenure.
+Under Marovich, the Crusaders have cemented themselves as a top-tier defensive side, as all five of the top defensive seasons in program history have come during his tenure.
 In 2013, Marovich's squad surrendered just 15 goals, while 2012 saw the Crusaders earn the first national statistical championship in program history en route to a 10-win campaign, as Valpo's team goals against average of 0.51 paced the nation.
 The Crusaders also ranked among the top-ten squads in the nation in both shutout percentage and save percentage.

-Marovich guided the Crusaders to the Horizon League Tournament championship match in 2009 as Valpo finished the year 11-9-1 overall while placing third during the regular season, its highest finish in the Horizon League since joining the conference prior to the 2007 season.
+Marovich guided the Crusaders to the Horizon League Tournament championship match in 2009 as Valpo finished the year 11-9-1 overall while placing third during the regular season, its highest finish to that point in the Horizon League since joining the conference prior to the 2007 season.
 The 11 wins were third most in school history.
 Valpo matched its third place finish again under his guidance in 2011.

 In 2008, his first season at the helm of the Brown and Gold, Marovich’s squad finished 10-6-3 overall while setting a new school record with 10 shutouts on the season.
 His team also set a then-school record for lowest goals against average in a season, 0.71, and posted a 7-2-1 record at home.